Enrolment

 For audit purposes, the TEO must retain copies of the Record of Achievement (ROA) that was used on first enrolment to determine eligibility.

-For information on the prior achievement requirements refer to Learner eligibility – Limit on qualification prior achievement.
+For the full requirements when enrolling learners into Youth Guarantee provision, see the Youth Guarantee funding conditions for the relevant year.
+For information on the prior achievement requirements refer to Learner eligibility – Youth Guarantee – Limit on qualification prior achievement.

-Recognition of learning / prior achievement refers to previous study or experience (prior achievement) relevant to the programme the learner is about to enrol in or is currently studying.
-It enables a learner to proceed with their study without repeating aspects of the qualification previously studied, or re-learning skills the learner has already achieved through past work or other experience.
+Recognition of learning/prior achievement refers to previous study or experience (prior achievement) relevant to the programme the learner is about to enrol in or is currently studying.
+It enables a learner to proceed with their study without repeating aspects of the programme previously studied, or re-learning skills the learner has already achieved through past work or other experience.

-Recognition of prior learning (RPL), and credit recognition and transfer (CRT), are forms of recognising learning / prior achievement.
-The New Zealand Qualifications Authority (NZQA) provides information and guidelines on recognition of learning / prior achievement for TEOs.
+Recognition of prior learning (RPL), and credit recognition and transfer (CRT), are forms of recognising learning/prior achievement.
+For information and guidelines for TEOs, see Guidelines for the recognition and award of learning for credit – NZQA.

-It is the TEO’s responsibility to recognise each learner's prior learning and adjust the courses in their programme.
-A TEO cannot claim Youth Guarantee funding for RPL or CRT, or for delivering tuition where the learner already has prior learning (i.e. skills and/or knowledge).
+It is the TEO’s responsibility to recognise each learner’s prior learning and adjust the courses in their programme.
+A TEO cannot claim YG funding for RPL or CRT, or for delivering tuition where the learner already has prior learning (ie, skills and/or knowledge).

 This means the TEO is responsible for: